annotell/public-docs/docs-src/docs/kognic-io/overview.md

 belong to this specific frame.

 A common use case is to use uuids for each `frame_id`, or a combination of `external_id` and `frame_index`.
-For example, if the `external_id` of the input is `shanghai_20200101` then the `frame_id` could be encoded as `shanghai_20200101:0` for the first frame, `shanghai_20200101:1` for the second frame and so on.
+For example, if the `external_id` of the scene is `shanghai_20200101` then the `frame_id` could be encoded as `shanghai_20200101:0` for the first frame, `shanghai_20200101:1` for the second frame and so on.

-Similarly to the metadata capability available on an input-level, it's also possible to provide metadata on a _frame_ level as well.
+Similarly to the metadata capability available on a scene-level, it's also possible to provide metadata on a _frame_ level as well.
 It behaves the same way, i.e. consists of _flat_ key-value pairs and is not exposed to annotators during the production of annotators.

-As an example, let's say we want to create an input of type `CamerasSeq` consisting of 2 frames, each with camera data from two different sensors `R` and `L`.
+As an example, let's say we want to create a scene of type `CamerasSeq` consisting of 2 frames, each with camera data from two different sensors `R` and `L`.
 If we have individual images for each frame and sensor, this would correspond to the following list of frames